How To Maintain Security When Employees Work Remotely

 A growing number of organizations are adopting two-factor authentication (2FA) for data security management.
 A user confirms their identity by initially providing a username and password, followed by another piece of information, such as an answer to a “secret question” or a PIN sent to their cell phone.

 When working from home, sometimes your family members or roommates might use your PCs.
 To ensure no one can access your data, you can use two-factor authentication in your files and data.

 Usually, employees add passwords to their files and folders; however, passwords can be easily hacked.
 Therefore, you should add a PIN code while adding a password that ensures a high-security level.

 Whenever anyone tries to access your files and folder, you will receive a PIN code on your cell phone, and you can get notified about such actions.
 You can also add multi-factor authentication like fingerprint, retina, voice recognition, etc.

 This factor helps to minimize the chances of fraud and minimizes trust issues.
 It also increases work productivity as employees can share their files and folders without fear of being misused.

 Use Firewall and Antivirus Software

+Another important measure to follow to protect remote workers is a firewall and antivirus software.
 The organization should provide employees with Firewall and Anti-virus to provide security from malware and cyber threat.

+As a result, firewalls are essential tools that will protect your remote endpoints from various cyber threats that may be encountered.
 Besides firewalls, organizations should provide their employees with good anti-virus software that protects employees’ PCs from viruses, malware, worms, Bots, and more.